equipodinamitaestrella/NBody/README.md

 ## Methodology
 For the reproducibility of our results, please consider the following: <br>
-**To make calculations a little bit easier and to reduce computation costs, moons were taken as if they orbit in the same plane and were initialized aligned in the same position.**
+**To make calculations a little bit easier and to reduce computation costs, moons were taken as if they orbit in the same plane and were initialized aligned in their correspondant orbits.** <br>

 ### Initial conditions
 1) **Jupyter** <br>
 &nbsp;&nbsp;&nbsp; position = [0, 0, 0] m <br>